 CANADA FX DEBT-C$ in "open water" after breaking 3-year high

-* US employment jump boosts BoC rate hike expectations (Updates with more details, comment)
+* U.S. jobs jump boosts Canada rate hike expectations (Updates to close, adds comments)

-TORONTO, April 1 (Reuters) - Canada's dollar charted fresh three-year highs against the U.S. currency on Friday, braced by soaring oil prices and a robust U.S. jobs report that underpinned hopes of a definitive economic recovery.
+TORONTO, April 1 (Reuters) - Canada's dollar charted three-year highs against the U.S. currency on Friday, lifted by soaring oil prices and a robust U.S. jobs report that underpinned hopes of a definitive economic recovery.

-Some analysts thought the report marked a decisive shift in the U.S. labor market that should strengthen the economy of Canada's largest trading partner.
-It was also seen boosting the likelihood of Canadian rate hikes, which could attract capital flows.
+Some analysts said the report marked a decisive shift in the U.S. labor market that should strengthen the economy of Canada's largest trading partner.
+It was also seen boosting the likelihood of Canadian interest rate hikes, which could attract capital flows.

-"From a technical point of view, there isn't any real notable levels between here and C$0.9060, so it's quite a lot of open water here now," said Shaun Osborne, a chief currency strategist at TD Securities.
+"From a technical point of view, there aren't any real notable levels between here and C$0.9060, so it's quite a lot of open water here now," said Shaun Osborne, chief currency strategist at TD Securities.

-Oil, a major Canadian export, provided solid support for the commodity-linked Canadian dollar on Friday, though trading was volatile.
-The unexpectedly strong data also triggered the possibility of a pull back from loose monetary policy and a stronger U.S. dollar.
-Fighting in Libya, an OPEC producer, remained a rallying point.
+Oil, a major Canadian export, provided solid support for the commodity-linked Canadian dollar on Friday, though oil trading was volatile.
+Fighting in Libya, an OPEC producer, remained a rallying point for oil.
 [O/R]

 "The technicals still favor a higher Canada.
 I think it will be a slow grind higher based on the strong oil prices and prospects of global recovery, which will get more traction I think ... because of the U.S. employment data," said Michael O'Neill, managing director at Knightsbridge Foreign Exchange.